29sayantanc/Parrot-Stt/README.md

 5. Click "Save Hotkey."
     The application will automatically update and use your new hotkey.

+## 🤖 AI-Powered Writing Assistance

+Parrot Transcriber can optionally enhance your speech using local AI models to make your writing more coherent and context-aware.

+### How It Works:

+1. **Context Analysis:** When enabled, the application takes a screenshot when you release the hotkey and analyzes:
+   - The platform you're using (email, chat, document, etc.)
+   - Previous messages or text in the conversation
+   - The appropriate writing style (formal vs. informal)

+2. **Intelligent Enhancement:** The AI preserves your meaning while improving:
+   - Sentence structure and grammar
+   - Vocabulary choice based on context
+   - Coherence with previous messages
+   - Platform-specific conventions

+3. **Privacy-First:** All processing happens locally using your Ollama models - no data leaves your computer.

+### Requirements:

+* Ollama installed and running locally
+* At least one multimodal model installed (e.g., `qwen2.5-vl`)
+* Additional Python dependencies (see requirements.txt)

+### Configuration:

+1. Right-click the system tray icon
+2. Select "AI Writing Settings"
+3. Choose your preferred model and context size
+4. Enable/disable the feature

 ##  troubleshooting

 *   **Hotkey Not Working / Application Not Responding:**